 The first signs you will notice that your driveway’s asphalt is beginning to go downhill is when it turns grey.
 There is nothing quite like a freshly paved road, but it will not stay that deep rich black forever.
 As the ultraviolet rays from the sun penetrate your asphalt, they will cause the components that it consists of to oxidize.
 The oxidation process damages the bitumen, petroleum-based binder, to break down, and as it deteriorates, the dark nature of your asphalt fades.

-Nevertheless, you can help your pavement last longer and prevent undue fading by regularly maintaining it with sealcoating.
+Nevertheless, you can help your pavement last longer and prevent undue fading by regularly sealcoating it.
 Sealcoating is the process where hot liquid asphalt is sprayed onto the pavement and allowed to seep into its pores.
 The liquid is actually replenishing the original binder that has oxidized.
 Sealing your driveway also creates a protective barrier against the natural elements, thus, prolonging the life of your driveway.

 An asphalt drive will get small cracks eventually, but don’t ignore them because, with repeated traffic, they will only get worse.
 Most hairline cracks can be repaired with sealcoating.